 Ohio's only Historically Black College or University (HBCU) offers unique opportunities for students to earn high school and college credits simultaneously.
 Get started by applying today!

-2. Has a cumulative unweighted high school grade point average of at least 3.00; or
+- Have a cumulative unweighted high school GPA of at least 3.0

-3. Has a cumulative unweighted high school grade point average of at least 2.75 but less than 3.00 and received an "A" or "B" grade in a relevant high school course.
+- Have a cumulative unweighted high school GPA of at least 2.75 and have received an "A" or "B" grade in a relevant course

-Additional requirements for homeschooling and non-public school students
+Additional requirements for home-school and non-public school students

-Students attending home school or non-public school must comply with CSU Admissions requirements and follow the Ohio Department of Education guidelines to apply for funding or pay out of pocket for tuition fees, and books.
+Students attending home school or non-public school must comply with Central State University Admissions requirements and follow the Ohio Department of Education guidelines to apply for funding or pay out of pocket for tuition fees, and books.

 Course offerings